Flight-Free-UK/flight_free_uk_website/source/posts/what-makes-a-frequent-flyer.html.markdown

 ---
-published: true
+published: false
-title: What makes a frequent flyer?
+title: Frequent flying
-category: climate
+category: policy-position
 date: 2020-08-31T17:24:52.000Z
 cover_image: /images/uploads/black-plane.jpg
 summary: How many flights per year do you need to take to count as a 'frequent flyer'?